gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         });
     }
     ```
-    Our `sort()` method in `CountryTable` invokes JavaScript's [built-in array sort method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) on our per-country data array, and passes it a function that tells it what exactly should be compared &mdash; values in the particular column that we want to sort by.
-However, before doing this, the `appliedSortOrder` constant is used to establish the sort order that we want to apply.
+    Our `sort()` method in `CountryTable` invokes JavaScript's [built-in array sort method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) on our per-country data array, and passes it a function that defines what exactly should be compared &mdash; values in the particular column that we want to sort by.
+However, before doing this, the `appliedSortOrder` constant establishes the sort order that we want to apply.
 If the method receives a string representing the ascending order, the `appliedSortOrder` constant is assigned `1`, which doesn't have any effect on the subsequent sort operation.
 If the method receives a string representing the descending order, `appliedSortOrder` is set to `-1`, and when passed to the compare function, this value reverses the order of items in the resulting sorted array.

 3. A constructor, `sort()`, and `applySortOrder()` is all we need to get per-country data sorted by default.
-In order to actually render the sorted data, we need to make a small but important change in the `render()` method.
+In order to actually render the sorted data, we need to make a small but important change.
 In the first line in `render()`, you should have the `countryData` constant declared and initialized.
 Select its initialization expression, `this.props.countryData`, and replace it with this:
     ```javascript
     this.state.countryData
     ```

 ##### Enabling changes to sort column and order

 So far we've managed to apply the default sort order to the per-country data that the `CountryTable` component receives from `SalesByCountryReport`.
 What we need to do now is make sure that whenever we click a table header, data in the table either changes its sort order or is re-sorted by a new column.
 This will require a few changes to the `CountryTable` class:

 1. In the return statement of `CountryTable`'s `render()` method, add a new prop to the `TableCard` component that you return:
     ```javascript
     onSort={this.handleSort}
     ```
-    This tells the `TableCard` that whenever a sortable table header is clicked, it should invoke the `handleSort()` method defined in `CountryTable`.
+    This tells `TableCard` that whenever a sortable table header is clicked, it should invoke the `handleSort()` method defined in `CountryTable`.
 Well, it's not actually defined yet, so let's do that next.

 2. Insert a new method, `handleSort()`, into the `CountryTable` class:
     ```javascript